Configure Gnocchi by editing /etc/gnocchi/gnocchi.conf.

 Gnocchi provides these indexer drivers:

-The API server supports different authentication methods: noauth (the default) or keystone to use OpenStack Keystone.
+The API server supports different authentication methods: basic (the default) which uses the standard HTTP Authorization header or keystone to use OpenStack Keystone.
 If you successfully installed the keystone flavor using pip (see Installation), you can set api.auth_mode to keystone to enable Keystone authentication.

 Carbonara based drivers (file, swift, ceph, s3)¶